Reading Borough Council: Premises

 Reading Town Hall: Former headquarters, still used for council's annual meeting.

-Since 2014 the council has been based at the Civic Offices on Bridge Street.
+Since 2014 the council has been based at offices on Bridge Street, now called the Civic Centre.

 Reading's historic Town Hall on Blagrave Street was built in phases between 1786 and 1897, and served as the headquarters of the borough council until 1976.
 The council's annual meeting when new mayors are appointed continues to be held at the Town Hall.
 In 1976 the council moved to a new Civic Centre off Castle Street, adjoining other facilities including a police station, magistrates' court, and The Hexagon theatre.